A Causal Framework for Non-Linear Quantum Mechanics: Comparison with Prior Efforts

 \section{Comparison with Prior Efforts}

 Non-linear modifications to quantum mechanics have been considered in the past and elements of our approach have been discussed.
 We now describe the ways in which we have advanced these efforts.
 The specific framework for modifying quantum mechanics by incorporating state dependent expectation values in quantum field theory was considered by Kibble in \cite{Kibble:1978vm}.
-This work was entirely focused on the ``measurement problem'' and did not investigate the wider consequences of this modification.
+This work was largely focused on the ``measurement problem'' and pointed out that in scalar field theories such terms would give rise to state-dependent corrections to the mass of a particle.
+But, this work did not investigate the full scope of these modifications.
 Inspired by \cite{Kibble:1978vm}, this class of modifications were further pursued by \cite{Stamp:2015vxa, Barvinsky:2018tsw, Carney:2018ofe, Barvinsky:2020pvw, Wilson-Gerow:2020moi}.
 These investigations focused on developing a gauge invariant path integral formalism to describe gravitation and discussed experimental consequences in the interference pattern of a single particle where quantum coherence of the interfering particle needs to be maintained.
 In our paper, we have shown that gauge invariance can be incorporated in a straightforward manner for both gravitation and gauge theories.
 The experimental avenues that we pursue in this paper are focused on non-linear quantum effects that can be observed in macroscopic systems even in the presence of decoherence.

 Building on the formalism of Weinberg \cite{Weinberg:1989us}, Polchinski proposed \cite{Polchinski:1990py} a causal, non-linear modification of single particle quantum mechanics.
 The persistence of non-linear quantum mechanical effects in the presence of macroscopic decoherence as well as the potential for the dilution of non-linear effects was pointed out in \cite{Polchinski:1990py}.
 In our work, the recognition that non-linear effects can be naturally incorporated in quantum field theory significantly changes the experimental approach towards probing these non-linearities.
 It also leads to a refined understanding of the dilution of non-linear effects where we recognize that this dilution is not inevitable but rather depends upon cosmic history.
 Further, we also recognize that there are some cosmological non-linear effects that are resistant to dilution.
 In the following, we elaborate on these aspects: